The Regulatory Standards Bill

 This Bill aims to reduce the amount of unnecessary and poor regulation, by making it transparent where regulation does, or does not, meet the principles of responsible regulation.

-The Bill also establishes a Regulatory Standards Board and includes provisions to support the Ministry for Regulation in our work to improve the quality of regulation.
+The Bill also establishes a Regulatory Standards Board and supports the Ministry for Regulation in our work to improve the quality of regulation.